 Greyhounds can become anxious and distressed when left alone.
 To address separation anxiety, gradually increase the time your Greyhound spends alone.

-Provide plenty of mental and physical stimulation, such as puzzle toys and daily exercise.
+Provide plenty of mental and physical stimulation, such as toys (specially curated for Greyhounds) and daily exercise.

 Aggression Towards Other Dogs